by Ethan Sawyer, College Essay Guy

 Here’s how it all started: a few nights ago I’m watching hotel TV (the best kind) while at a conference and I happened to catch one of these Golden Buzzer moments.
 After watching it, I realized there is totally a personal statement-related lesson here.
 So, y’know I watched like ten of these videos and I found some more lessons.

-So here we go: four Golden Buzzer moments and what each can teach you about your college essay.
+So here we go: three Golden Buzzer moments and what each can teach you about your college essay.

 1. Calysta Bevier: 16 Year-Old Cancer Survivor